Los Angeles 2008 : 11/11 ~ 11/19

 Sideways tour map, but wound up not having time to tour these vineyard towns.

 We walked along the historical old town, went up the City Hall bell tower to have a panoramic view of the surroundings.
 All was well and beautiful.
-Around 6:30pm we walked out the hotel to State Street to look for a tapas restaurant, saw the mountains on the Montecito direction (eastern direction off Santa Barbara) on fire!
+Around 6:30pm we walked out of the hotel to State Street to look for a tapas restaurant, saw the mountains in the Montecito direction (eastern direction off Santa Barbara) on fire!
 We were worried, hoping firemen would have it under control soon.
 Before we finished our dinner, the whole State Street lost power.
-We paid our dinner bill under a flash light, walked back to our hotel.
-Luckily our hotel has its own generator, so we had power while most of the business on State street were dark.
+We paid our dinner bill under a flashlight, walked back to our hotel.
+Luckily, our hotel has its own generator, so we had power while most of the businesses on State Street were dark.
 The winds were strong at 60 miles per hour, spreading fires faster than firemen could get there.
 TV news said winds would die down the following morning, and it would be a window of opportunity to use both air and land resources to put out the fire.

-fires on the mountains, but there were still spots of orange hues and a few billowing
+fires near the mountains, but there were still spots of orange hues and a few billowing

 his wife.
 (Click on the enlarged photo on the right with ex-Premier Su and you will see orange hues

 Peter's Wedding at Pasadena